Sukanta Kishore Ray

 Sukanta Kishore Ray seen here along with Chief Minister Janaki Ballav Patnaik during the swearing in ceremony as Governor of Odisha State.

 Sukanta Kishore Ray (5 November 1918 – 23 December 2002) was an Indian jurist and intellectual.
 He served as the Chief Justice of Odisha High Court and briefly also as acting Governor of Odisha.
 He was the 2nd Lokpal of Odisha from 17 August 1989 to 16 July 1992.

-Personal life, Education, Career
+Personal life

 He was born on 5 November 1918 in an aristocratic landholding family from Bagalgarh,Niali situated in the district of Cuttack.
 His father Bira Kishore Ray was the first Chief Justice of the Orissa High Court.
 Sukanta Kishore Ray died on 23 December 2002, at the age of 84.

 Married to Ujjalamani Ray with whom Sukanta had five children as follows Anusuya Ray nee Mohanty, Anuradha Ray, Prasanta Kishore Ray, Prabhudha Kishore Ray & Amita Ray nee Raut.